KawaiiZapic/PowertoysRunTOTP/README.md

-# Powertoys Run TOTP Plugin
+# PowerToys Run TOTP Plugin
-A plugin helps you to copy your two-factor verification code in Powertoys Run
+A plugin helps you to copy your two-factor verification code in PowerToys Run

 ## Screenshot
 ![screenshot](./assets/screenshot.png)

+## Important: About the authenticator
+**Lost 2FA authenticator means lost access to your account!**
+Never use this plugin as the only authenticator app, also use Google Authenticator or something else to keep a backup of your authenticators.
+All authenticator will be encrypted with Encryption API of Windows in current user scope, if you re-install Windows or switch a account to login in to Windows, all data can't be decrypted and you will lost all authenticator in plugin.

 ## Installation
 1. Download plugin from Release